Skip to main content

 Part-time employees work less than 38 hours per week and are normally hired on a permanent basis.
 Sometimes part-time workers are employed on a fixed-term contract.
 Part-time employees agree to a set number of hours when signing their employment agreement, meaning employers can only reduce or increase these hours by mutual agreement.

-The terms salary and wage are often used interchangeably.
-While they both describe an employee's pay, the way employers calculate and schedule that payment is different.
-Salary employees usually earn a specific amount over an entire year, whereas waged employees earn by the hour or piece of work.
+While both describe an employee's pay, the way employers calculate and schedule that payment is different.
+Salary employees usually earn a specific amount over an entire year, and have access to paid leave such as sick leave and annual leave.
+Wage employees earn by the hour or for a piece of work, and leave is not included.

 Pay and Conditions